transport-data/portal/docs/orgs/README.md

 ## List and Search Organizations
 To view the Organizations list, you can go to `/dashboard/organizations`.
 Sysadmin users can view all organizations.

-Other users can view organizations in which they are `admin' level role.
+Other users can view organizations that they belong to being able to click on the organization to edit it if they are 'admin' of the organization.

 ![List Organization](list.png)